 A say for youngest citizens

-The Children and Young Peoples' Assembly complements the work of the Citizens' Assembly on Biodiversity, which has been meeting since April 2022.
+The Children and Young Peoples' Assembly complements the work of the Citizens' Assembly on Biodiversity, which has been meeting from April 2022 to January 2023.
 The assembly aims to ensure that Ireland's youngest citizens have a say in how Ireland responds to the challenge of biodiversity loss.